Role of Parish Council

 - We act as a Regional Stakeholder in wider planning issues concerning the Regional Development plans for North Northamptonshire being undertaken by the North Northamptonshire Joint Planning Unit.

-We pay for the maintenance and energy charges of all streetlights in the village.
-The Council still owns10 of these.
+We pay for the maintenance and energy charges of the ten street lights in the village that the Parish Council still own.
+The remainder are the responsibility of Northamptonshire County Council.

 We arrange the contracting for the cutting of the grass verges of the roads and footpaths in and around the village.